 Some therapists also work directly with psychiatrists who can meet with the person and prescribe medications to them.

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition says that a person must show persistent patterns of inattention, hyperactivity, or both to qualify for an ADHD diagnosis.
+The DSM-5 says that a person must show persistent patterns of inattention, hyperactivity, or both to qualify for an ADHD diagnosis.

 Children under 16 years of age must have six or more of the following symptoms, while adults over 17 years of age must have five or more.
 The symptoms must have been present for at least 6 months and be inappropriate for the person’s development level.